floriandwt/inlang-readme-adjustments/apps/editor/README.md

 ### 3. Translate messages and push changes

-As soon as the repository is <!-- Continue here! -->
+As soon as the repository is loaded, you can start making changes and translating messages.
+Your changes are automatically saved and if you are done, you can directly commit your changes.
+Through this procedure, all other stakeholders working on the same codebase will always work with the same source of truth.